The algebraic degree of sparse polynomial optimization: Preliminaries and notation

-In this paper we will work with \emph{total coordinate ring} or \emph{Cox ring} of a toric variety which is a generalization of homogeneous coordinate ring of projective space introduced in \cite{cox1995homogeneous}.
-First, let us denote by $\Sigma(1)$ the set of all rays of $\Sigma$, where by abuse of notation we often do not distinguish between rays $\rho$ and their primitive ray generators.
+In this paper, we will work with the \emph{Cox ring} of a toric variety which is a generalization of the homogeneous coordinate ring of projective space and was introduced in \cite{cox1995homogeneous}.
+First, let us denote by $\Sigma(1)$ the set of all rays of $\Sigma$.
+By abuse of notation we often do not distinguish between rays $\rho$ and their primitive ray generators.
 The Cox ring of $X_{\Sigma}$ is